COVID-19 grants for artists

 What to include with your application

-Applications should not include attachments.
-However, visual arts applicants may include 1 to 5 images of their works in pdf format (maximum file size 4 Mb), including details about the name, technique, size and date of each work.
+The artist’s CV is mandatory.
+Visual arts applicants may include 1 to 5 images of their works in pdf format (maximum file size 4 Mb), including details about the name, technique, size and date of each work.
 Files containing videos or other moving images may not be sent as attachments.

 Attachments may not be sent by e-mail.
 Applications and attachments will not be returned.